SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ## KILLED / SUPERSEDED

+- **DELETING A BOUNTY ORPHANING ITS CALENDAR EVENT — KILLED 2026-08-01 (late), NEVER REAL.** Bounties do not create calendar events. **Nothing can be orphaned.** The item had sat on the board long enough that nobody remembered writing it, and "one look" made it cheap to defer rather than cheap to kill. **A tracking item with no named evidence and no date is a rumor.**
+- **THE SLATE PANEL/HEADER MISMATCH — KILLED 2026-08-01 (late), NEVER REAL.** There is no "Done today" header on the Slate.
+A completed row reads `Current · next <date>`, dimmed, collapsed under the done group; its panel reads UNCLAIMED, **which is correct, because it is unclaimed against its next occurrence.** jAIne invented the label from a 07-31 screenshot. **A label in a screenshot is not necessarily on the surface at all.**
+- **DELETING THE STANDING-DUTIES BLURB — REVERSED BEFORE IT SHIPPED, 2026-08-01 (late).** jAIne called for deletion on the "the screen already shows it" rule. **It is the section's EMPTY STATE, so the screen shows nothing and the copy is all there is.** Code stopped on the brief's stop-clause rather than executing. **Rewrite, not deletion.** ⚠️ **The delete-don't-reword default has an exception and this is it: an empty state has no content to be redundant against.**
+- **THE OFFLINE SHELL — DEPRIORITIZED 2026-08-01 (late), NOT KILLED.** Household wifi is pervasive and a chore board is not what anyone needs in a dead zone. **The cache strategy carries all of the risk for almost none of the benefit**, and a caching bug is the one defect on this board that cannot be fixed by pushing a fix. **Reopens if PWA push is ever built, because they are the same mechanism.**
 - **DELETING `/quest-log` AND `/hearth-log` "ONCE THE SLATE IS TRUSTED" — SUPERSEDED 2026-08-01.** The Slate IS trusted and the routes stay anyway. **The gate was wrong because it assumed the only reason to keep them was doubt.** The Hearth Log is a working debug surface with a live consumer — Scott — and it earned its keep twice in two days as the readable record of what the feed actually wrote. **Rescheduled to Gate C, alongside prod test-object cleanup.**
 - **FIXING THE `verbLabel` ENUM LEAK — DECLINED 2026-08-01.** Recon proved the leak reaches exactly one unlinked page that we are keeping deliberately. **A fix would cost a job to change a string nobody encounters by accident.** ⚠️ **The accepted cost: an unswept vocabulary surface will eventually say "quest" while every other screen says bounty, and someone will read it at 11pm and believe it.**
 - **"FOUR INDEPENDENT VERB→DISPLAY IMPLEMENTATIONS" AS A DIVERGENCE PROBLEM — DOWNGRADED 2026-08-01.** Source read proved three are word-for-word identical and the fourth is a legacy variant on the page being kept. **That is duplication, not divergence.
 It is not the `isActiveQuest` failure mode and should not carry that severity.** Still worth collapsing eventually; no longer evidence of a systemic split.